operator-framework/java-operator-sdk/docs/documentation/glossary.md

 # Glossary

 - **Primary Resource** - the resource that represents the desired state that the controller is working to achieve.
-While this is often a Custom Resource, it can be also be a Kubernetes native resource (Deployment, ConfigMape,...).
+While this is often a Custom Resource, it can be also be a Kubernetes native resource (Deployment,
+  ConfigMap,...).
 - **Secondary Resource** - any resource that the controller needs to manage the reach the desired state represented by the primary resource.
 These resources can be created, updated, deleted or simply read depending on the use case.
 For example, the `Deployment` controller manages `ReplicatSet`